-These dogs, known as “danger dogs” or “dirt dogs,” are unique to Los Angeles.
-You know what I’m talking about if you have been to any event in the city, whether a Lakers game at Staples Center or a show on Hollywood Boulevard.
+These dogs, known as “danger dogs” or “dirt dogs,” sold by food carts, are unique to Los Angeles.
+You know what I’m talking about if you’ve been to any event in the city, whether it’s a Lakers game at Staples Center or a show on Hollywood Boulevard.

 The inspiration for Dirt Dog came from these hot dog carts, even though they were technically illegal and often raided by the police or health department.

-But these delicious, sweet, and savory dogs were worth the risk and are today an iconic part of the Los Angeles food scene.
+But these delicious and savory hot dogs were worth the risk and are today an iconic part of the Los Angeles food scene.

 Waiting in Line at Dirt Dog